Date: Friday, May 3, 2019

-- Identify refractive surgery planning and treatment options, and list surgical technique adjustments to improve outcomes
+- Identify refractive surgery screening and treatment options, and list surgical technique adjustments to improve outcomes

 - Evaluate lens-based treatment options to maximize patient satisfaction

 The American Society of Cataract and Refractive Surgery is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 ASCRS takes responsibility for the content, quality and scientific integrity of this CME activity.